mimecast/robin/doc/case.md

 ##### Load
-- `repeat` - _(Integer, Times)_ [default: 0]  How many times to ressed the same envelope after the first time.
+- `repeat` - _(Integer, Times)_ [default: 0]  How many times to resend the same envelope after the first time.
 Will stop if any delivery fails.

 #### Message (envelope)